McLeodMoores/xl4j/README.md

  - Auto-detects existing installed JVM enabled via the Java control panel applet.
    - Bundled JVMs coming soon.

+# Roadmap
 ## Features in development
-There are various architectural choices that have been pre-made to enable future feature development:
+There are various architectural choices that have been made to enable specific future features.
+These features can be considered the highest priority:
+  - Bundled JVM.
+Allow inclusion of a JVM with the installation files meaning user does not have to even know Java is used and simplifying deployment.
+Should be relatively simple.
   - Out-of-process JVM.
 This is relatively easy given the JVM is implemented as a COM object and all interaction is already via only COM types and interfaces.
     - Allows multiple JVMs.